opisthokonta/implied/README.md

 The implied\_probabilities() function return a list with the proper probabilities (as a matrix) and the bookmaker margins.

-In the examples below are three sets of bookamker odds from three football matches.
+In the examples below are three sets of bookmaker odds from three football matches.

 ``` r